alastria/isbe-gobernanza-onboarding/onboard.md

 ## The Verifiable Credential as a Mandate

-As in the PDF version, this Verifiable Credential is composed is composed of several related objects:
+As in the PDF version, this Verifiable Credential is composed of several related objects:
 `mandator`, `mandatee`, `power` and `signer`.
 The mandate is signed or sealed with an advanced or qualified signature or seal using an eIDAS certificate.
 Ideally, a certificate of representation is used for the signature of the mandate (the Verifiable Credential).